Gundagai

 How does the suburb of Gundagai compare to regional household patterns?

-Compared to Rest of NSW, the suburb of Gundagai shows distinct household patterns.
+Compared to Regional NSW, the suburb of Gundagai shows distinct household patterns.
 Lone person households are notably over-represented at 33.6% (versus 27.9% regionally).
 Conversely, family households are under-represented at 62.1% compared to the regional 68.8%.
 This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?